Updated as of January 2020.

 As childhood obesity rates continue to rise, the debate over the National School Lunch Program and the sale of junk food in and around public schools has intensified.
 Public health advocates contend that schools can curb obesity by banning the sale of junk food and soda.
 Their more radical proposals include taxes on unhealthy foods and beverages and zoning regulations that prohibit certain businesses from operating near schools.
 Taking their cue from these advocacy efforts, lawmakers and agency officials have undertaken efforts to promote healthy lifestyles for children.
-Nevertheless, research suggests that passing new and stricter regulations will do little to make children healthier.
+Nevertheless, research suggests that passing new and stricter regulations does not necessarily make children healthier.

 Because implementation of the program requirements is ongoing, the overall effect of the legislation on childhood health, if any, will not be known for some time.
-Nevertheless, there have been no discernible short-term benefits.
-According to a May 2016 study published in the academic journal Obesity, there have been no statistically significant decreases in childhood obesity since the 2011-12 school year.
+Since passage of the law, the nutritional quality of the meals has improved, participation rates remained stable, and students demonstrated better food-consumption behaviors.
+Despite those positive findings, a May 2016 study published in the academic journal Obesity concluded there have been no statistically significant decreases in childhood obesity since the 2011-12 school year.
+Other studies suggest that school lunch changes may have benefitted certain student groups.

-Why have stricter laws and regulations imposed by government officials failed to significantly reduce childhood obesity rates?
+Why have stricter laws and regulations imposed by government officials failed to significantly reduce childhood obesity rates nationwide?

-- Childhood health and nutrition are part of the Whole School, Whole Community, Whole Child (WSCC) Model, a framework initially formulated by the Centers for Disease Control and Prevention and adopted by the N.C.
-Department of Public Instruction.
+- Childhood health and nutrition are part of the Whole School, Whole Community, Whole Child (WSCC) Model, a framework initially formulated by the Centers for Disease Control and Prevention and adopted by the North Carolina Department of Public Instruction.

 - Each school district in North Carolina convenes a School Health Advisory Council (SHAC), a multidisciplinary advisory group that provides “advice to the school system on aspects of the school health programs.”

-- According to the state’s Healthy Active Children Policy Report, 93 percent of North Carolina elementary schools provide 30 minutes of daily moderate to vigorous physical activity.
-That percentage drops to 77 percent for middle schools.
+- According to the state’s Healthy Active Children Policy Report, 95 percent of North Carolina elementary schools provide 30 minutes of daily moderate-to-vigorous physical activity.
+That percentage drops to 82 percent for middle schools.

 - Approximately 43 percent of North Carolina school districts ensure that all middle school students receive at least 225 minutes per week of Healthful Living instruction.